 danger from animals close in to camp, a walk really works.
 On our drives out from the camp, we saw the "five musketeers" and learned of the efforts

-safari and this one memorable.
+that safari and this one memorable.
 The camp manager encouraged us to always request the guide we want.
-No guarantee, but they like requests so you might
+No guarantee, but they like requests so

-want to encourage your repeat guests to do so.
+you might want to encourage your repeat guests to do so.
 The animal and bird sightings were spectacular.
-So much animal behavior this time including lions mating,
+So much animal behavior this time including

-hippos mating (big splashing!), one outcast lion returning to the territory and challenging the two who sent him away.
-No direct confrontation but
+lions mating, hippos mating (big splashing!), one outcast lion returning to the territory and challenging the two who sent him away.
+No direct

-lots of challenging roaring in both directions.
+confrontation but lots of challenging roaring in both directions.
 We also saw cheetahs and hyenas that we did not see the last time.
-And of course many, many zebras,
+And of course

-giraffes, elephants and more and everything so close to the vehicle.
+many, many zebras, giraffes, elephants and more and everything so close to the vehicle.
 Fabulous safari experience.
-We would definitely return to Chitabe.
+We would definitely return

 The last camp in Botswana was Vumbura Plains.
 I am glad you persuaded me to stay in this "premier" level camp.
 We are very comfortable in Chitabe which

+accommodations.
 They even had an exercise bike that we kept on the deck and enjoyed.
 The staff were very friendly and the service was great.
-We enjoyed the option
+We

 And, speaking of overnight stays, the Olive Grove hotel in Windhoek, Namibia where you had us stay before we continued to Hoanib was so excellent that